Wilford Woodruff: Nauvoo and Winter Quarters

 Before leaving Nauvoo, Woodruff and Orson Hyde dedicated the temple on April 30, 1846.
 Woodruff oversaw 40 families, and they stayed at Winter Quarters.
 Many people got sick in Winter Quarters, and Woodruff's 16-month-old son, Joseph, died of a respiratory infection on November 12, 1846.
 Phebe's friend from England, Jane Benbow, also died, and Phebe went into labor 6 weeks early, giving birth to a son who died two days after birth.
 Woodruff joined an advance company that left in April 1847 to find a place to settle, leaving his family in Winter Quarters.
 Woodruff suffered various ailments, as did most of the other migrants.
 They arrived in the Salt Lake Valley on July 24 and immediately planted crops.
 Woodruff learned to fly fish in England, and his 1847 journal account of his fishing in the East Fork River is the earliest known account of fly fishing west of the Mississippi River.
 Woodruff returned to Winter Quarters that October 31; Phebe was there and had given birth three days earlier to a daughter named Shuah.
 The apostles assigned Woodruff to preside over the Eastern States Mission, centered in Boston.
 Phebe was specially blessed to teach and be a mother in Israel, and they left Winter Quarters in June 1848.
 Shuah died, probably of dysentery, on July 22 during the journey east.
-Phebe went with the children to visit her father in Maine while Woodruff organized church work on the East coast.
+Phebe went with the children to visit her father in Maine while Woodruff organized church work on the East Coast.
 He organized branches, preached, and resolved conflicts.
 In 1849, Phebe's father and a sister joined the church.
-Woodruff led 200 members in travelling west starting in February 1850.
+Woodruff led 200 members in traveling west, starting in February 1850.
 They arrived in Nebraska in May 1850, where the price of oxen and their drivers was steep.
-The trail was heavily grazed by other travelers, leaving little food for their oxen, and half died.
+The trail was heavily grazed by other travelers, leaving little food for their oxen and half died.
 Woodruff sent word to Brigham Young that his party needed oxen, and a party from Salt Lake City arrived on October 8.
 Woodruff's group arrived in the valley on October 15.